jupyter/jupyter/docs/source/index.rst

 Kernels
 -------

-for interactive computing in Python: `IPython <http://ipython.org>`__ is the reference Jupyter kernel and provides the de-facto environment
+Kernels are separate processes that sit behind the Jupyter user interfaces and run code in a particular programming language.

-particular programming language.
-Kernels are separate processes that sit behind the Jupyter user interfaces and run code in a
+`IPython <http://ipython.org>`__ is the reference Jupyter kernel, providing a powerful environment for interactive computing in Python.

 - `IPython Kernel <http://ipython.readthedocs.org/en/master/>`__: interactive computing in Python.
 - `Traitlets <http://traitlets.readthedocs.org/en/latest/>`__: typed, reactive attributes for Python classes.